pingcap/docs/auto-random.md

 Then execute the `INSERT` statement such as `INSERT INTO t(b) values...`.
 Now the results will be as follows:

-+ Implicitly assigning values: If the `INSERT` statement does not specify the values of the integer primary key column (column `a`) or specify the value as `NULL`, TiDB automatically assigns values to this column.
++ Implicitly allocating values: If the `INSERT` statement does not specify the values of the integer primary key column (column `a`) or specify the value as `NULL`, TiDB automatically allocates values to this column.
 These values are not necessarily auto-increment or continuous but are unique, which avoids the hotspot problem caused by continuous row IDs.
 + Explicitly inserting values: If the `INSERT` statement explicitly specifies the values of the integer primary key column, TiDB saves these values, which works similarly to the `AUTO_INCREMENT` attribute.
-Note that if you do not set `NO_AUTO_VALUE_ON_ZERO` in the `@@sql_mode` system variable, TiDB will automatically assign values to this column even if you explicitly specify the value of the integer primary key column as `0`.
+Note that if you do not set `NO_AUTO_VALUE_ON_ZERO` in the `@@sql_mode` system variable, TiDB will automatically allocate values to this column even if you explicitly specify the value of the integer primary key column as `0`.

 > **Note:**
 >
 > Since v4.0.3, if you want to insert values explicitly, set the value of the `@@allow_auto_random_explicit_insert` system variable to `1` (`0` by default).
 This explicit insertion is not supported by default and the reason is documented in [restrictions](#restrictions) section.

-TiDB automatically assigns values in the following way:
+TiDB automatically allocates values in the following way:

 The highest five digits (ignoring the sign bit) of the row value in binary (namely, shard bits) are determined by the starting time of the current transaction.
-The remaining digits are assigned values in an auto-increment order.
+The remaining digits are allocated values in an auto-increment order.

 To use different number of shard bits, append a pair of parentheses to `AUTO_RANDOM` and specify the desired number of shard bits in the parentheses.
 See the following example: